Costa Concordia disaster: Evacuation

-In the first contact, made at 22:12, between Italian port officials and Costa Concordia after the impact on the reef, an unidentified officer on board the cruise ship insisted they were suffering only from an electrical "black-out" from a blown electrical generator.
+In the first contact, made at 22:12, between the Port of Livorno's harbormaster, a 37-year-old Coast Guard Petty Officer named Alessandro Tosi, and Costa Concordia after the impact on the reef, an unidentified officer on board the cruise ship insisted they were suffering only from an electrical "black-out" from a blown electrical generator.

 A passenger's video recorded at 22:20 showed panicked passengers in life jackets being told by a crew member that "everything is under control" and that they should return to their cabins.
 No mandatory lifeboat passenger evacuation drill had taken place for the approximately 600 passengers who had just embarked prior to the voyage.
 Around the same time, a patrol boat of the Guardia di Finanza made a call to Costa Concordia, but no answer came.
 Schettino participated in three telephone calls with the cruise line's crisis management officer.

-At 22:26, Schettino told the Port of Livorno's harbour master that the ship had taken water through an opening in the port side and requested a tug boat.
+At 22:26, Schettino told the Harbormaster that the ship had taken water through an opening in the port side and requested a tugboat.
 Port authorities were not alerted to the disaster until 22:42, about an hour after the impact, and the order to evacuate the ship was not given until 22:50.
 Some passengers jumped into the water to swim to shore, while others, ready to evacuate the vessel, were delayed by crew members up to 45 minutes, as they resisted immediately lowering the lifeboats.
 Some sources report that the ship did not list until 23:15 and, therefore, if Schettino had given the order to abandon ship, the lifeboats could have been launched earlier, allowing the passengers to reach safety.
 In contrast, one expert stated that a delay might be justified considering the hazards in launching lifeboats while a ship is still moving.
-Staff or 2nd captain Roberto Bosio, is said to have coordinated some of the deck officers in much of the evacuation.
+Staff or 2nd captain Roberto Bosio is said to have coordinated some of the deck officers in much of the evacuation.
 He began to evacuate the ship before Schettino's order.
 Many junior officers and crew members who were aware of the severity of the situation also began readying lifeboats and moving passengers from their cabins before the abandon ship orders were given, a move that has been characterised as a "mutiny".